 Nosepass isn't the only Pokémon of which people question their existence, as Trubbish and Vanilluxe can attest to.
 A common target of ire is Zubat for its overwhelming prevalence in caves, or Tentacool for its abundance in the seas.
 People generally accept that nobody likes these Pokémon, and that it's very odd when someone actually does.
 Why, then, do they exist?
 What purpose do they serve?

-As of Sword and Shield, there's 893 different Pokémon (if you don't count different forms), representing all kinds of wildlife, plants, objects, and mythical beings, and this isn't even counting drastic form differences.
+As of Sword and Shield, there's 893 different Pokémon (if you don't count different forms), representing all kinds of wildlife, plants, objects, and mythical beings.
 The sheer diversity brings so much life to the games, and it's incredibly exciting to start a new game or to go to a new route and see what different creatures you can find, especially when a new game has just been released.
-The same can be said of Pokémon Go - seeing uncommon Pokémon and catching things you haven't got yet is a great feeling.
+The same can be said of Pokémon GO - seeing uncommon Pokémon and catching things you haven't gotten yet is a great feeling.
 Additionally, an increasingly popular activity is to randomise the encounters in Pokémon games with unofficial tools, so that every new route has different and surprising Pokémon.

 Considering this diversity and the sheer number of people who play Pokémon the answer feels simple: there's something for everyone.
 Every single Pokémon has to potential to appeal to someone, and the potential to be someone's top favourite.
 After all, everyone has different tastes!
 While a Pokémon like Trubbish may not appeal to you personally, I guarantee there's people out there who love and adore it.
 Someone out there loves Zubat, someone loves Vanilluxe, and someone especially loves Nosepass (a-hem).